 If you need support on a complex project, I provide specialist services in:

-- Claims & Disputes : Forensic schedule analysis, delay evaluation, and schedule-based support for negotiations and dispute resolution.
+Claims & Disputes : Forensic schedule analysis, delay evaluation, and schedule-based support for contract negotiations and dispute resolution.

-I read feedback.
-I appreciate it.
-I don’t promise a feature roadmap, Actara is meant to stay simple, useful, and lightweight.
+I’m happy to hear ideas, but I don’t promise a feature roadmap ; Actara is meant to stay simple, useful, and lightweight.